erickongdata/wordle-game/README.md

 # Wordle Game

-A Wordle game clone created with Javascript/HTML/CSS and Vite.
+A Wordle game clone created with Javascript/HTML/CSS(SASS) and Vite.

-Developed and tested with Cypress.
+Developed and end-to-end tested with Cypress.

 Features:

 - Challenge a friend with your own 5-letter word.
 - Statistics for games played.
-- Hard difficulty mode.
+- Normal and Hard difficulty modes.
+- The word is randomly chosen from a list of 2309 selected words.
-- Words are checked with an online dictionary.
+- Guesses are checked with an online dictionary API at endpoint: https://api.dictionaryapi.dev/api/v2/entries/en/

 To run the app in development mode: